sapptc/BNFO420-Capstone-Spring25/README.md

   Reads the Excel file assuming the column headers are on the second row (i.e., row index 1).

 - **Data Validation:**
-  Verifies that the file contains required columns (`Season`, `G`, and `Pos`), ensures that data is present for seasons 2019 to 2024, and confirms that for each season at least one record has more than 6 games played.
+  Verifies that the file contains required columns (`Season`, `G`, and `Pos`), ensures that data is present for seasons 2019 to 2024, and confirms that for each season at least one record has at least 6 games played.

 - **Position Standardization:**
   Standardizes the position values using predefined mappings.
 For example: